Fisher Athletic F.C.

-Fisher Athletic F.C. were a semi-professional football club from South East London, which last played in the Conference South, which is one of the two leagues that form the sixth tier of the English football league system.
+Fisher Athletic F.C. were a semi-professional football club from South East London, which last played in the Conference South, one of the two leagues that form the sixth tier of the English football league system.
 The Bermondsey-based club ground-shared at Champion Hill Stadium, the home of Dulwich Hamlet.
 They were wound up by the High Court, after failing to repay their debts, on 13 May 2009.
 However, it was announced on 29 May that a new club, Fisher F.C., had been formed.
 The new club was elected to the Kent League for the 2009–10 season.

 History

 The club was founded in 1908 by Michael Culiton, headmaster at Dockland School, to provide sporting facilities for underprivileged youths of Bermondsey.
 The club was named after the Catholic martyr Saint John Fisher.
 They are thus one of the few sports clubs in the world to take their name from a person.
 The club's closest neighbour was fellow "dockers" Millwall, but as the two teams rarely met in a competitive match there was no strong rivalry.
 Dulwich Hamlet were often considered the team's closest rivals, despite the former groundshare.

 The team competed in various district leagues before moving in 1961 to the Parthenon League where they stayed until the end of the 1965–66 season.
 At this point the club folded and reformed, this time based in Mitcham, joining the Western Section of the Kent Amateur League for the 1967–68 season.

 Fisher were elected to the Spartan League in 1975 and won back-to-back championships in 1980–81 and 1981–82.
 The latter season coincided with a move to their present home, the purpose-built stadium at Surrey Docks.

 Fisher were elected to the Southern League's Southern Division for the 1982–83 season and won the championship at the first attempt, earning promotion to the Southern League Premier Division.
 1984–85 saw Fisher reach the first round of the FA Cup, losing 1–0 to Bristol City.

 In 1986–87, they won the Southern League title and were promoted to the Football Conference.
 The following year brought another run to the first round of the FA Cup where the 'Fish' again lost 1–0, their nemesis this time being Bristol Rovers.

 Fisher's success came to an end in 1990–91 when they finished bottom of the Conference and dropped back to the Southern League Premier Division.
 The following season brought a second successive relegation, to the Southern League Southern Division, where they remained until the turn of the millennium, generally finishing in mid-table.